dantgw/compliant_token/README.md

 # **Aleo Workshop: Compliant Token Challenge – Earn $100!**

+## How it works
+- Admin is able to add an address to a blacklist mapping
+- If the sender or recipient address belongs to the blacklist mapping, the transfer fails.

+## Use Case
+- Prevent money laundering
+- Poisoned addresses cannot send or receive the token to other addresses

 ## **Overview**
 This workshop is focused on exploring compliance mechanisms within the Aleo ecosystem.
 Participants can earn **$100 USD** by deploying a new Aleo program that introduces a **compliance rule, mechanism, or example** related to compliant tokens.
 The best use of pAleo/Pondo tokens will earn an additional **$150 USD** worth of the pondo token.